Cover Image

 • Conversion processing: The code iterates over the $_POST['conversions'] array to process different file types specified by the user.

-• Command injection: If the _ddl.sql extension is found, the value of $_POST['sql_case'] is directly added to the transformation options, which can include arbitrary commands if sql_case is maliciously crafted by an attacker.
+• Command injection: If the _ddl.sql extension is found, the value of $_POST['sql_case'] is directly added to the transformation options without sanitization, allowing arbitrary command injection.

 curl -X POST https://mocodo.net/web/generate.php \